Plymouth Citybus: 1988 strike

+Agreement between Citybus management and unions was reached on 5 February, with drivers returning to work on 6 February and operating a free service for one day to compensate for the disruption caused.
+However, hostilities remained between Citybus and Western National, with a bus war breaking out in April 1988 after Citybus launched ten new services to compete with 18 new Western National services running into Plymouth.
+After a while, direct competition between the two companies ceased and they largely returned to operating their old routes.

-After a while direct competition between the two companies ceased and they largely returned to operating their old routes.
-At the end of the century Citybus operated about 75% of routes in Plymouth along with a few routes beyond the city boundaries.
+At the end of the century, Citybus operated about 75% of routes in Plymouth along with a few routes beyond the city boundaries.

 Go-Ahead Group

 In May 2009, Plymouth City Council announced that it intended to sell the company.
-Early interest came from FirstGroup and local taxi owner John Preece who had been behind the privatisation of Western National and had made previous attempts to purchase Citybus.
-The proposed sale led to increased competition in the city but FirstGroup withdrew its interest.
-It was debated in the House of Commons in October 2009.
+Early interest came from the FirstGroup and local taxi owner John Preece, who had been behind the privatisation of Western National and had made previous attempts to purchase Citybus.
+The proposed sale led to increased competition in the city but FirstGroup withdrew its interest, with the council's proposal to sell debated in the House of Commons in October 2009.
 A £20 million bid by the Go-Ahead Group was accepted in November 2009.

 Operations

-As of October 2013, Plymouth Citybus employed 443 people, operated 151 buses and coaches, and carried about 14 million passengers annually.
-In addition to its bus and coach operations, it also provides vehicle repairs and servicing for other commercial road operators and private car drivers through its Car and Commercial division.
-Its fleet is based at a depot in Milehouse.
+As of October 2025, the combined Plymouth Citybus and Go Cornwall Bus operations employed 850 people, operated 344 buses and coaches from a single depot in Milehouse and carried about 20 million passengers annually.
+In addition to its bus and coach operations, Plymouth Citybus also provides vehicle repairs and servicing for other commercial road operators and private car drivers through its Car and Commercial division.

-In October 2013, Plymouth Citybus launched a new service to Tavistock.
-This has since been withdrawn leaving Tavistock-Plymouth services in the hands of Stagecoach South West.

-Plymouth Citycoach
+Go Southwest Coach Hire

 Plymouth City Transport's first coach-seated vehicles was a Leyland National fitted with coach seats.
-Plymouth Citycoach was created as a separate unit within Citybus with its own management and a remit to produce a profit.
-It offered both advertised day trips and holiday tours, as well as hiring out its vehicles.
-They carry a version of the bus livery, but generally with more white.
+A separate coaching unit branded 'Plymouth Citycoach' was later created by Citybus in 1988 with its own management and a remit to produce a profit.
+Plymouth Citycoach offered both advertised day trips and holiday tours, as well as hiring out its vehicles.
+It initially carried a version of the bus livery, but generally with more white.

+Plymouth Citycoach was closed in June 2020 as a result of financial difficulties encountered during the COVID-19 pandemic, but was reintroduced in 2023 using the 'Go South West Coach Hire' brand.